 The aim of Transcribe Georgian Papers is to produce useable text documents of the manuscript materials and not critical editions.
 Please be aware this document may contain errors in the transcription.

 Found an error?
 Please report errors and issues in the transcription to firstname.lastname@example.org.

-& landed near Deal as many think with great probability; but in their attempting it were attack'd by the Natives, whom He put to flight, & so much intimidated, that they sent offers of Peace, which were soon broke by the Britons who attack'd him in his intrechments, they were again defeated & renew'd their desire of peace; this happening near the equinox, Cesar thought proper to return to Gaul; thus ended his first expedition.
+& landed near Deal as many think with great probability; but in their attempting it were attack'd by the Natives, whom He put to flight, & so much intimidated, that they sent offers of Peace, which were soon broke by the Britons who attack'd him in his intrechments, they were again defeated & renew'd their desire of peace; this happening near the equinox, Caesar thought proper to return to Gaul; thus ended his first expedition.
 Upon His Second attempt, He found the Britons more numerous; but the discipline of His Men, generally made them Victorious over this naked people, on whom at last He impos'd a Certain tribute, & left the Island towards the equinox.
-After Cesar's death, the Civil Wars prevented the Romans of thinking of Britain; during the Reigns of Augustus, & Tiberius these Islanders had frequent intercourse with the Roman Empire, some of their Nobility were educated in Rome itself.
+After Caesar's death, the Civil Wars prevented the Romans of thinking of Britain; during the Reigns of Augustus, & Tiberius these Islanders had frequent intercourse with the Roman Empire, some of their Nobility were educated in Rome itself.